 Render server state

 Each state callback is one authoritative snapshot.
-Interpolate toward it for smoothness; never block waiting for a missed one.
+Interpolate toward it for smooth motion.
+Do not block while you wait for a missed snapshot.

 4